 Without the three-fifths compromise, Massachusetts would have been allotted a similar number of congressional representatives, even though Virginia had nearly twice the population.

 The American Revolutionary War started over issues of unfair representation in government.
 Slogans like “no taxation without representation” inflamed the colonists against the British.
 This meant that the idea of fairly splitting power between states was essential to the framers of the constitution.

 Despite the importance of this concept, however, the three-fifths compromise was perhaps more greatly influenced by political necessity than fairness.

-Northern and Southern states had very different economies, and this disparity would only grow as the Industrial Revolution progressed.
-This meant that issues like trade and taxation would affect the regions differently, forcing constitutional delegates from Southern states to fight tooth and nail for representation to ensure that future legislation would be fair for their states.
+Issues like trade and taxation would affect the regions differently, forcing constitutional delegates from southern states to fight tooth and nail for representation to ensure that future legislation would be fair for their states.

 They achieved varying degrees of success.

 Ensuring Representation in Congress